"It's been 3 years...." (9-1-39)

 ‘Nation blessed by God’

-This was a domestic measure designed to put wartime regulations into effect.
-Poland will probably seek to avoid an outright declaration of war in order to avoid handicaps which might then be imposed on the nation by the U.S. Neutrality Act.
+This was a domestic measure designed to put war-time regulations into effect.
+Poland probably will seek to avoid an outright declaration of war in order to avoid handicaps which might then be imposed on the nation by the United States neutrality law.

 Required under law

-The U.S. Embassy meanwhile urged all Americans who telephoned for advice to go as quickly as possible to Riga, Latvia.
-The Embassy telegraphed to the legation there to ask the Latvian government to admit Americans without visas to save time.
+The U.S. Embassy meantime urged all Americans who telephoned for advice to go as quickly as possible to Riga, Latvia.
+The embassy telegraphed to the legation there to ask the Latvian government to admit Americans without visas to save time.
 Transportation to Riga was difficult, however, because of railroad restrictions.

 Detonations heard